-…see, I’d completely forgotten that for a quarter of an hour in Swansea about 18 years ago, I became an animal, and what’s more I blogged about it soon after.
+Reflecting on this (and in no way making a lazy attempt to self-plagiarise) I realised that for a quarter of an hour in Swansea two decades ago, I became an animal, and what’s more I blogged about it soon after.
 So I dug out the piece from Nine Days’ Wonder, the blog recounting my inglorious time with Sweyn’s Ey Morris.
-Another piece from the blog made it to print and consequently got me ever-so-tangentially mentioned in the Times Literary Supplement, of all things.
+Another piece from the blog made it to print and consequently got it ever-so-tangentially mentioned in the Times Literary Supplement, of all things.
 Truly the digital past was a different country.

 Anyway, here’s the entry in question.
 For full comprehension it’s useful, but not essential, to know roughly what a mummers’ play is, but if you’ve reached this far you might as well carry on anyway.
 Enjoy your correspondent’s not-exactly-secret gothic-anthropomorphic past.